 b.1.
-Charges for outpatient services, covered by the hospital contract, including emergency room services, will be subject to a \$25.00 copayment per outpatient visit.
-Effective January 1, 2002, the copayment for hospital emergency room services will increase to \$35.00.
-The copayment for other outpatient services covered by the hospital contract will remain at \$25.00.
-The hospital emergency room and outpatient copayments will be waived for persons admitted to the hospital as an inpatient directly from the outpatient setting or for the following covered chronic care outpatient services: chemotherapy; radiation therapy; physical therapy; and hemodialysis.
-Effective January 1, 2000, hospital outpatient physical therapy visits will be subject to the same copayment in effect for physical therapy visits under the Managed Physical Medicine Program.
+Charges for outpatient services, covered by the hospital contract, are subject to a \$25 copayment per outpatient visit.
+Effective January 1, 2005, charges for outpatient services covered by the hospital contract will be subject to a \$35 copayment per outpatient visit.
+Effective January 1, 2005, services provided in a hospital-owned or -operated extension clinic will be paid by the hospital carrier, subject to appropriate copayment.
+The copayment for hospital emergency room services is \$35.
+Effective January 1, 2005, the hospital emergency room copayment will be \$50 for emergency room services.
+Effective January 1, 2007, the hospital emergency room and outpatient copayments will be waived for persons admitted to the hospital as an inpatient directly from the outpatient setting or for the following covered chronic care outpatient services: chemotherapy, radiation therapy and hemodialysis.
+The copayment is waived for hospital outpatient pre-admission testing and/or pre-surgical testing.
+Hospital outpatient physical therapy visits will be subject to the same copayment in effect for physical therapy visits under the Managed Physical Medicine Program.